The undergraduate program in the Debbie and Jerry Ivy College of Business has five learning outcomes.

 Objective 4.2: Ivy MBA students will analyze how business decisions affect firm performance and firm stakeholders.

-· Learning Goal 3.
-Demonstrate and understanding of price dynamics and growth potential in real estate markets.
+- Demonstrate an understanding of price dynamics and growth potential in real estate markets.

 Goal 1: Teamwork effectiveness